Streptocarpella saxorum ‘Concord Blue’

 What Size is False African Violet ‘Concord Blue’ for Sale Online?

-The Streptocarpella we ship is grown in a greenhouse-grade grow pot and sized appropriately for its container and stage of growth.
+Plants ship in a greenhouse-grade grow pot and are actively growing at the time of shipment.
+Each plant is sized appropriately for its container.
 If you have specific size questions, please contact us.

 How Large Does False African Violet ‘Concord Blue’ Grow?

-At maturity, plants typically reach 8–12 inches tall and spread 12–15 inches wide, forming a softly trailing, cascading habit.
+At maturity, plants typically reach 8–12 inches tall and spread 12–15 inches wide, forming a softly cascading display.

 Additional Information

-In USDA Zones 9–11, Streptocarpella can be grown outdoors year-round in protected locations.
-In cooler regions, it is best grown as a houseplant or seasonal patio plant.
+In USDA Zones 9–11, it may be grown outdoors year-round in protected locations.
+In cooler climates, it performs best as a houseplant or seasonal container addition alongside other Patio Plants.